cassy-hub/core/README.md

 # CassyHub
 A solution for Content as a Service that integrates into your websites.
 CassyHub allows content editors and publishers to create their content in a simple and easy to use cloud based environment.
-Developers can then directly integrate the content into websites or other systems, letting the content editors maintain control over content while developer focus on system functionality.
+Developers can then directly integrate the content into websites or other systems, letting the content editors maintain control over content while developers focus on system functionality.

 ![Screenshot of CassyHub]
 (http://i.imgur.com/FignB3p.png)

 Features
 --------
-The project is still in it's early stage, but we are aiming to get a basic stable release out as soon as possible.
+The project is still in its early stage, but we are aiming to get a basic stable release out as soon as possible.
 For the first release candidate we aim to have:

 - Login/Registration
 - List documents
-- Categories documents into folders
+- Categorise documents into folders
 - Tag/Search documents
 - Create new documents in a WYSIWYG editor
 - API to read these documents